Scottish Open Betting Tips

 Robert Cobley is a maths graduate with years of experience in the sports betting industry.
-Hes now teamed up with Bet UK to bring his golf betting tips to our readers.
-Since he started his blog at Bet UK, Cobley is +629.8 points in profit.
+He has now teamed up with Bet UK to bring his golf betting tips to our readers.
+For the latest golf betting odds for the Scottish Open, make sure to head over to Bet UK’s online betting and live in-play betting markets.

 The Renaissance Club - Dirleton, North Berwick - Par 71, 7,136 Yards

-Following on from John Rahm’s highly impressive win last week at Lahinch, the European Tour’s Rolex Series of events rolls onto Scotland this week, and to the new venue of The Renaissance Club on Scotland’s Northern Coast, 40 minutes drive North of Edinburgh.
-Renaissance will be a new name to many having been designed just 11 years ago by American Tom Doak next to the more famous Open venue at Muirfield links.
+The European Tour’s season continues in the British Isles as the strongest field of the year gathers at The Renaissance Club on Scotland’s Northern Coast.
+Some 40 minutes drive North of Edinburgh, Renaissance will be a new name to many having been designed just 11 years ago by American Tom Doak next to the more famous Open venue at Muirfield links.
+This is the second time that it has hosted this event following on from Bernd Wiesberger's win last year.

-An exposed, undulating, coastal links, with a few forestland holes, the course has something for everybody but, most importantly, will provide a good test for those looking to hone their links games before the season’s final Major next week at Portrush.
-Lahinch has just 3 par 5s and the fast, undulating, fairways will slightly negate some of the advantage held by the bigger hitters similarly to last week at Lahinch.
+An exposed, undulating, coastal links, with a few forestland holes, the course has something for everybody but, most importantly, will provide a good test for the field.
+There are just 3 par 5s and the fast, undulating, fairways will slightly negate some of the advantage held by the bigger hitters.
 Bunkering is fairly sparse, but very challenging for any players that come across them this week.
-To contend in this very strong field, players will need a good all round links game, wind management, and a top of the range short game similar to last week.
+To contend in this very strong field, players will need a good all round links game, wind management, and a top of the range short game similar to last week at Galgorm.

 The Market Leaders